 While making a reference to the Mantras, in this manner, I feel like touching a very vital aspect of Sadhana [sic], which things are blurred in the present atmosphere of too much talk of Vedanta.

 Obviously enough there are two ways of life, the way of life of a Sanyasi and the way of life of a householder.
 One is quite opposed to the other.
 A Sanyasi renounces every thing of the world, whereas a householder needs and accumulates everything.
 Shastras declare both the ways of life to be the paths of emancipation.
 Both are said to be the "Moksha-Marga" Nivarthi Marga and 'Privathi Marga'.
 The one realizes through renunciation and detachment, while the other goes through all attachments and accumulation or all that is needed for physical life.
-We have two different sets of Mantras (29) to suit the two ways of life.
+We have to suit the two ways of life.
 Mantras for the Sanyasis have the effect of increasing the sense of detachment and renunciation, and also have the power of destroying the objects of worldly affections, if there should survive any such objects for him.
 Quite contrary to this are the Mantras suitable for the householder which have the efficacy of harmonizing and enriching the material aspect of life also.

 The Mantras of the Sanyasi have a destructive effect in the material field of life, whereas the Mantras suited to the householder envisage constructive values also.